-SEND teaching assistants currently employed are Ms Jameson, Ms Walsham, Mrs Khanum and Mrs McCabe.
-They support individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal for targeted interventions/ programmes.
+SEN teaching assistants currently employed are Mrs Mitchinson and Mrs Kaur.
+They support individuals and groups of pupils at SEN support level of provision, both in class and through withdrawal for targeted interventions/ programme

 The designated teacher for child protection is Mrs Nealings.

 The designated member of staff responsible for managing pupil premium is Mrs Damti.